-ICTs have the power to fundamentally transform the economic, social and political relationships in poorer parts of our planet.
-However, potentials often do not translate into realities, and it is important to be aware of not only the promises, but also the perils of the transformative nature of communication technologies.
-As such, this course will provide an opportunity to reflect on local appropriateness, social inclusion and the range of arguments for and against any ICT for development project in a variety of contexts.
+Digital technologies have the power to fundamentally transform the economic, social and political relationships in poorer parts of our planet.
+However, potentials often do not translate into realities, and it is important to be aware of not only the promises, but also the perils of the transformative nature of digital technologies.

 This course will introduce students to the debates and practices surrounding economic development and digital capitalism: with a particular focus on the world’s economic margins.
 It will draw on resources from Anthropology, Development Studies, Sociology, Economics, and Geography in order to examine the theoretical and conceptual frameworks that underpin economic development – as a practice, as a subject of research, and as a discourse.
 The course then examines key examples and practices in the digital economy that impact on the economic positionalities of people and practices at economic peripheries.

 This course will expose students to some of the key debates about digital transformations occurring in the world’s economic margins.
 Students will be familiarised with a variety of theoretical movements in development studies and internet studies.
 Students will be encouraged to critically examine the notion of development, how it can be achieved, and whose needs it meets best.
 The course ultimately aims to encourage students to ask questions about digital technologies and power: who do they empower?; who do they disempower?

 - Have a familiarity with key debates relating to economic development and global margins.